 Shapes Lesson Plan for Preschool

-As I mentioned in the title, we are starting by learning shapes!
-This year I’m hoping to teach Farmer Boy: Shapes, Colors, Numbers (1-10), and Animals.
-Hopefully working in those basic areas will set him up to start learning the alphabet next year.
-Each study will be 30 days long and we don’t need to do a school activity each day depending on what is going on.
+As I mentioned in the title, we started by learning shapes!
+All of the early preschool lessons we did were: Shapes, Colors, Numbers (1-10), and Animals.
+My hope was that learning those basic areas would set him up to start learning the alphabet next year.
+Each study is be 30 days long and we don’t need to do a school activity each day depending on what is going on.

 We will then move into “school time”.
 This will either be a page from Rod and Staff’s Preschool Books or a coloring or tracing page based on shapes.
 We chose Rod and Staff because of the simple set up of the preschool curriculum and we will first be going through the books doing the activities and tracing with fingers and then doing them a second time with a crayon or marker.
 The idea behind actually using some kind of curriculum is to reinforce the idea of following instructions.